theyareonit/linux-gaming-optimization/README.md

 ## General

-If you want to disable power saving related settings, I would advise disabling them in both UEFI/BIOS settings as well as kernel parameters.
-I say this due to stuttering that I experienced in the past, which was caused by having processor C-States disabled in UEFI but not in kernel parameters.
-I assume that something tried to "override" my UEFI settings.
+If you want to disable power saving related settings, I would advise disabling them using kernel parameters *rather than* UEFI/BIOS settings.
+I say this due to system stutters that I experienced in the past, which was caused by having processor C-States disabled in UEFI but not in kernel parameters.

-And similarly to the issue I personally experienced, the impression I get is that you should be redudant with your settings, just to be on the safe side.
-Even [Intel](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html) recommends using all 3 of the following parameters: `intel_idle.max_cstate=0`, `processor.max_cstate=0`, and `idle=poll`, despite the fact that `idle=poll` should in theory make the other two redundant.
+It is probably safer to be redundant with your choice of settings.
+[Intel](https://www.intel.com/content/www/us/en/developer/articles/technical/optimizing-computer-applications-for-latency-part-1-configuring-the-hardware.html) recommends using all 3 of the following parameters: `intel_idle.max_cstate=0`, `processor.max_cstate=0`, and `idle=poll`, despite the fact that `idle=poll` should in theory make the other two redundant.
 This may just be paranoia though.

 | Parameter | Explanation |
 | ---       | ---         |